-Blake Shelton, Gwen Stefani & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors
+Blake Shelton, Gwen Stefani, & Adam Levine Feud On ‘The Voice’ Amid Exit Rumors

 Adam Levine and Blake Shelton have famously stayed in their big over-sized couch chairs through every season of The Voice.
 And while other couches have come and gone (remember shimmying Shakira?), Adam and Blake have been consistent in their delightful love-ya-hate-ya-buddy bromance.
 Now, amid rumors that the two might be exiting soon, Levine and Shelton were joined by the other coaches for the next season, Alicia Keys and Gwen Stefani, in dishing to ET about what viewers of The Voice can expect.

-Blake didn’t try to hide the challenges that he faces in having his girlfriend Gwen as his competition on the singing competition.
+Blake didn’t try to hide the challenges that he faces in having his girlfriend, Gwen, as his competition on the singing competition.
 Stefani was just as direct, and she joined the other coaches in revealing and fueling the fierce feud among them.

 Season 12 of The Voice premieres February 27 on NBC, and while Shelton and Stefani weave some love into their war, Adam Levine and Alicia Keys aren’t holding back when it comes to fueling that feud.
 Levine admitted that Blake is a target for everyone.